 Kathryn Wagner – Elementary School Program Instructor

 Kathryn Wagner, a native of Colorado, trained at the Arvada Center with Christina Noel-Adcock, Eve Paris, and Lisi Elsey.
-Kathryn has performed in numerous productions and outreaches with the Arvada Center Dance Theater, and is now co-artistic director and choreographer for the pre-professional performance group.
-Additionally, Kathryn is an instructor for the Arvada Center’s Dance Department, teaching aspiring dancers of all ages, and Arts Days program, offering art-centered, curriculum-based workshops to schools and corporate offices.
-A graduate of Regis University with a degree in elementary education, Kathryn is an experienced teacher who may be spotted subbing in classrooms around Boulder!
+Kathryn has performed in numerous productions and outreach performances with the Arvada Center Dance Theater, and is now co-artistic director and choreographer for the pre-professional performance group.
+Additionally, Kathryn is an instructor for the Arvada Center’s Dance Department, teaching aspiring dancers of all ages, and Arts Days program, offering art-centered, curriculum-based workshops to schools and corporations.
+Kathryn was a company member of Boulder Ballet for many years and is a graduate of Regis University with a degree in elementary education.

 Amy Earnest – Middle School Program Instructor